Why the Mega Backdoor Roth Rarely Works

 When it comes to tax planning, the key word is “planning.”
 Looking ahead to design a holistic tax strategy that considers the full picture (short-term, long-term, and everything in between) can result in significant savings on your tax returns beyond just the savings you will see with maximizing Roth dollars in your portfolio.
 Are you being tax efficient with your investments outside of your tax-deferred retirement account?
 Are you maximizing your deductions and credits, and managing income where possible to ensure you are eligible for as many tax breaks as possible?

-While you can do some of the heavy lifting on your own, it’s best to consult with a tax expert who can provide perspective on the bigger picture, and point out areas where you could see some savings.
+While you can do some of the heavy lifting on your own, it’s best to consult with a tax expert who can provide perspective on the bigger picture and point out opportunities you may be missing.

 Sharpen Your Tax Game with Monument Wealth Management